Isa Briones

 Isabella Camille Briones (/'iːsənbspbriːˈoʊnɛs/; born January 17, 1999) is an American actor and singer.
-A veteran of musical theatre, she rose to prominence for her starring roles in the CBS All Access (later Paramount+) series Star Trek: Picard (2020), including Soji, an android "daughter" of Data.
+She rose to prominence for her starring roles in the CBS / Paramount+ series Star Trek: Picard (2020–2022), including Soji, an android "daughter" of Data.
+She also starred as Margot Stokes in the first season of the Disney+/Hulu series Goosebumps (2023) and as Dr. Trinity Santos in the HBO Max medical drama The Pitt (2025).

 Isa Briones began her career as a model in New York City at age three, and started acting in feature films and stage productions in 2008.
-She won the Ovation Award for Featured Actress In a Musical for Next to Normal in 2018 in Los Angeles.
-Afterward, she returned to New York and became the youngest performer in the first touring company of Hamilton, playing multiple roles and earning praise for her "sultry alto" voice.
+She won the Ovation Award for Featured Actress In a Musical for Next to Normal (2018) in Los Angeles.
+Afterward, she returned to New York and became the youngest performer in the first touring company of Hamilton, and made her Broadway debut, playing Eurydice in Hadestown (2024).

-In addition to multiple acting performances in Star Trek: Picard, Briones sang a new arrangement of "Blue Skies" by Irving Berlin for the season one finale.
+Briones sang a new arrangement of "Blue Skies" by Irving Berlin for the season one finale of Star Trek: Picard.

 Early life

-Isa Briones was born in London, England, to Jon Jon Briones and Megan Briones (née Johnson), and she has a younger brother, Teo.
-Her family members are all musical theatre actors.
-She is Filipino on her father's side, and Swedish and Irish on her mother's.
+Isa Briones was born in London, England to Jon Jon Briones and Megan Briones (née Johnson) and she has a younger brother, Teo Briones.
+Her family members are all musical theater actors.
+She is Filipino on her father's side and Swedish and Irish on her mother's.

 Her parents met in Stuttgart while auditioning for Miss Saigon; her father was closing its West End theatre production when Briones was born.
 She was ten months old when her family moved from London to New York City, where she began work as a model at age three.
 In 2006, when Briones was seven, her family moved to Los Angeles.

 Briones learned acting and singing at home from her parents.
 She majored in theatre and musical theatre at the Los Angeles County High School for the Arts.